Ruleofnine/achivit_rs/README.md

     cargo run
 ```

 This will start the bot and connect it to the configured Discord server.
-You're now ready to use your Archivist Discord Bot!

-Note: If you are using Windows or macOS, you can follow a similar process but may need to adapt the instructions for your specific environment.